 Yellowfin are distributed across the Pacific Ocean, but the bulk of the catch is made in the eastern and western regions.
 Purse-seine catches in the vicinity of the western boundary of the eastern Pacific Ocean (EPO) at 150°W are relatively low, but have been increasing, mainly in sets on floating objects (Figure A-1a and A-1b, Tables A-1, A-2).
 Most of the catch in the eastern Pacific Ocean (EPO) is taken in purse-seine sets associated with dolphins and floating objects (Figure B-1).
 Tagging studies of yellowfin throughout the Pacific indicate that they tend to stay within 1,800 km of their release positions.
-This regional fidelity, along with the geographic variation in phenotypic and genotypic characteristics of yellowfin shown in some studies, suggests that there might be multiple stocks of yellowfin tuna in the EPO challenging.
+This regional fidelity, along with the geographic variation in phenotypic and genotypic characteristics of yellowfin shown in some studies, suggests that there might be multiple stocks of yellowfin in the EPO and throughout the Pacific Ocean.
+This spatial heterogeneity makes the assessment of yellowfin tuna in the EPO challenging.